 - Open Statement about Impacts of Covid 19 Pandemic on Home Based Workers in Uganda

 In India as elsewhere, an abrupt lockdown meant that there was no time to bring in material to do any work, and while that government has promised emergency aid to informal workers, home-based workers are not included in emergency relief packages across most Asian countries (though Cambodia, Laos and Nepal are offering reduced electricity bills to poor households).

 The exception is Thailand.
 Here, WIEGO Network members and partners engaged government, with support from alliances and the media, and called for emergency measures.
 The government announced a package that includes cash grants of 5,000 Bhat (about 50% of minimum wage) to help support Thailand’s nearly 3.7 million home-based workers; however it is possible not all will qualify.
 HomeNet Thailand and the Federation of Informal Workers are helping workers apply.
 Lower interest loans are also part of the package.

-An estimated 60 million workers worldwide, based both at home and in factories, make garments for local and international apparel companies.
-They are bearing the brunt of imposed lockdowns to stem the spread of COVID-19.
+An estimated 60 million workers worldwide, based at home and in factories, make garments for local and international apparel companies.
+They are bearing the brunt of imposed lockdowns, border closures and supply chain disruptions.